Learn how getting your prescriptions for covered drugs and diabetic supplies filled through the mail may save you time and money.

 - Prescriptions for mental health drugs (which are generally paid by DMAP, not the OHP medical plan)

-- Prescriptions for certain drugs not covered by Medicare.
+- Prescriptions for certain drugs not covered by Medicare (such as certain decongestants).

 - Allow 8-10 days between ordering and delivery of your medications.